- NB: last update for OpenViBE 2.0.0 (pictures may not fully correspond). OpenViBE 1.3.0 compliant version

 - Deprecated : as OpenViBE evolves with time, some boxes are added to the platform and others are deleted.
 It can also happen that a box is replaced with another one (maybe for performance reasons).
 However, the ‘old’ box is not necessarily deleted from the platform, but may be kept for backward compatibility with older versions (ensuring older scenarios may still be run, for example).
 In that case, the documentation should mention that from that time on, the new box should be preferred over the deprecated one (which may be removed from the platform at any time, and in any case which probably won’t be maintained anymore).
 Such boxes are displayed with a dark green background and the ‘deprecated’ label below the box name.

-- Muted : if a box is muted, its color is pink and will not process its input or generate output.
-Message inputs will be processed if messages are supported by the box.
-Additionally, muted visualization boxes will not display anything unless their widget were assigned to a window in the visualization manager.
-In this case, the widget will stay empty and mention ‘muted’ next to the name of the box.
-Be aware that the initialize function of the box is called, even if the box is muted.
+- Disabled : if a box is disabled, its color is blue and will not process its input or generate output.
+Additionally, disabled visualization boxes will not display anything unless their widget were assigned to a window in the visualization manager.
+In this case, the widget will stay empty and mention ‘disabled’ next to the name of the box.

 Note : when a box is deprecated and also needs to be updated to the newest version, both ‘deprecated’ and ‘update’ labels will appear below its name in the Designer.
 As to its color, it will appear as dark green, reflecting its deprecated state.